 Webster's 13:1 student-to-faculty ratio is one of the best in the country.
 Webster has earned a top rating for quality of education delivered to veterans and military personnel.
 Interested in learning more about Webster University's campus?
 Have a virtual tour.

 University of Central Missouri is among your best bets if you want to study Film, Video & Photographic Arts.
 Students who like a more relaxed life will value the school's position in the little town of Warrensburg, Missouri.

-Quite a few UCM first-year students are given scholarships.
+University of Central Missouri is known for a low crime rate, one of the safest schools in the U.S..
 University of Central Missouri works with its students to make sure they accept as little student debt as possible.
 Students usually leave the university with just $26,564 in student debt.
 For additional information, see the college scorecard.